 You wouldn’t be the first person if you confused Ginkakuji Temple with Kinkakuji.
 The first floor of this stunning temple resembles a domestic abode, while the second story is built like a Buddhist temple.
 While they both feature the same architectural style, Ginkakuji has a more rustic look compared to the golden Kinkakuji.

 The two-story main temple structure was originally designed to emulate Kinkakuji.
 It’s called the Silver Pavilion, as the builders aimed to cover it in a silver foil finish.
 Unfortunately, the silver foil was never added.
 Instead, the temple looks like a large cabin.
 (A pretty beautiful cabin at that!)

 Nanzenji Temple may not feature towering pagodas or breathtaking scenery.
 That doesn’t make an any less important cultural site in Kyoto.

 The temple was built in 1291 for locals to pray for the country.
 It’s now one of the most popular destinations in Kyoto, especially during cherry blossom season.

 When you get to this Nanzenji, you’ll need to climb to the upper floor of the main gate.
 It stands over 22 meters high and offers an open view of northwest Kyoto.
 When the cherry blossoms are in full bloom, you can see puffs of white and pink flowers dotting the landscape for miles.

-Nanzenji Temple is located close to Gion District, one of the best areas to stay in Kyoto for travellers.
+Nanzenji Temple is located close to Gion District.

 Sanjusangendo is more than just a temple.
 Home to 1,001 life-sized statues, Sanjusangendo Temple is made from Japanese cypress and stretches over 120 meters.
 The statues are of Kannon, the goddess of mercy famous for having 1,000 arms.
 While the statues only have 42 arms, they’re still quite impressive to see lined up.